SymfonyCasts/api-platform/sfcasts/ep3-custom-data/filter-arguments.md

 ## The properties Option

 So it's kind of weird, but any `arguments` on the annotation map to constructor arguments by name.
-Oh, and the one other option that we couls pass to the filter is `properties={}` if you want to configure that this is supposed to use a certain set of properties.
-Oh, and if you ever put `ApiFilter` above a property instead of on top of the class, this `properties` option is automatically set for you.
+Oh, and the one other option that we could pass to the annotation is `properties={}` if you want to configure that this is supposed to use a certain set of properties.
+And if you ever put `@ApiFilter` above a property instead of on top of the class, this `properties` option is automatically set for you.

 Either way, if the `properties` option is set, it's passed to your filter as an